Registration

 (2210) Year

 In this course, students continue to master basic musicianship skills.
 Concert band students are split into two bands that combine for concerts.
 The students participate in four concerts during the year.
 All students participate in combined summer concert band camp, late July - August.
+There is a lab fee for this class.
+This is a full year course.

 band 2 Jazz